zafarrafii/CQHC-Python/README.md

 ## examples.ipynb

-This Jupyter notebook shows some examples for the different functions of the Python module `cqtsc`.
+This Jupyter notebook shows some examples for the different functions of the Python module `cqhc`.

 See [Jupyter notebook viewer](https://nbviewer.jupyter.org/github/zafarrafii/CQHC-Python/blob/master/examples.ipynb).